Kotlin/kotlinx.serialization/README.md

 Maven plugin coordinates before Kotlin 1.3.20 were `kotlinx-maven-serialization-plugin`.

-For deprecated `kotlin-platform-native` plugin, you need to use `kotlinx-serialization-native` plugin (see [#2210](https://github.com/JetBrains/kotlin-native/issues/2210#issuecomment-429753168)).

 ## Troubleshooting IntelliJ IDEA

-Serialization support should work out of the box, if you have 1.3.x Kotlin plugin installed and have imported the project from Maven or Gradle with serialization enabled in their buildscripts.
-If you have Kotlin 1.3.10 or lower, you have to delegate build to Gradle (`Settings - Build, Execution, Deployment - Build Tools - Gradle - Runner -` tick `Delegate IDE build/run actions to gradle`).
-Starting from 1.3.11, no delegation is required.
+Serialization support should work out of the box, if you have `1.3.x` Kotlin plugin installed and have imported the project from Maven or Gradle with serialization enabled in their build scripts.
+If you have Kotlin `1.3.10` or lower, you have to delegate build to Gradle (`Settings - Build, Execution, Deployment - Build Tools - Gradle - Runner -` tick `Delegate IDE build/run actions to gradle`).
+Starting from `1.3.11`, no delegation is required.
 In case of problems, force project re-import from Gradle.